DBaD explained

 Instead of saying, “this output is safe,” DBaD says: “this output may or may not inherit prior trust, based on how it got here.”

-The current public runtime now includes proof-backed examples, deterministic validation, and a structured logic-review reporting path through /break-dbad/report.
+The current public runtime now includes proof-backed examples, deterministic validation, and a structured operator-review draft path through /break-dbad/report.

 Design constraints: avoid heuristic judgment as protocol truth, avoid identity assumptions that the system cannot prove, and avoid cross-system inference for now.
 DBaD operates on what is explicitly recorded and structurally provable.